Frequently asked questions

 As a mentor:

-• Attend training webinars (where all aspects of the program will be outlined);
+• Watch training webinars (where all aspects of the program will be outlined)

-• Attend follow up training throughout the program (Virtual Cafes).
+• Attend Peer Group Learning Sessions throughout the program (non-compulsory).

 As a mentee:

-• Attend training webinars (where all aspects of the program will be outlined);
+• Watch training webinars (where all aspects of the program will be outlined)

-• Attend follow up training throughout the program (Virtual Cafes).
+• Attend Peer Group Learning Sessions throughout the program (non-compulsory).

 Please refer to the Mentoring Program website where you can learn more about the program, becoming a mentor or a mentee, the application process and to see information on training content.

 The Mentoring Program will run from training in January to the final webinar in December and it is a requirement to commit to the full 12 months.
+If a second yearly intake is offered, program will run it’s 12-month cycle from mid-year to mid-year in the following calendar year.
 Shorter versions of the program are not currently available.

-Training consists of 2 x 2-hour recorded webinars for mentors, and 1 x 1.5-hour recorded webinar for mentees.
-Mentee training consists of one x 1.5 hour facilitated webinar.
+Training consists of 2 x 1-hour recorded webinars for mentors, and 1 x 1-hour recorded webinar for mentees.
 These webinars are mandatory to participate in the program and are RACGP approved activities that carry CPD.
-In addition, there will also be opportunities to meet in your mentor/mentee groups via webinars throughout the duration of the program where you will be able to network and discuss topics relevant to the mentoring relationship.
+In addition, there will also be opportunities to meet in your mentor/mentee groups via Peer Group Learning webinars throughout the duration of the program where you will be able to network and discuss topics relevant to the mentoring relationship.

 The training will cover instructions on how to mentor, the goals of the program, roles and responsibilities, and the expectations and boundaries of the relationship.
 Please see information on training content for more information.